keys-pub/keys/README.md

 [![GoDoc](https://godoc.org/github.com/keys-pub/keys?status.svg)](https://godoc.org/github.com/keys-pub/keys)

+:warning: **Unfortunately, this project is not currently being maintained or worked on.** :warning:

 ☢ This project is in development and has not been audited or reviewed.
 Use at your own risk. ☢

 ## Documentation